 - The work has been produced by the U.S. federal government.
 In the U.S., works produced by the federal government don’t have copyright protection.
 However, a work produced by a consultant or freelancer to the government may have protection and that copyright may be transferred to the government.
 Note that in other countries such as Canada, there is copyright protection in federal government works.

 - The work isn’t fixed in a tangible form.
 For example, a work such as a speech, lecture or improvisational comedy routine that hasn’t previously been written or recorded in any manner isn’t protected by copyright and therefore is in the public domain.

 - The work didn’t include a proper copyright notice prior to 1 March 1989.
 In the U.S., this doesn’t apply to works created after 1 March 1989 since a copyright notice is no longer mandatory to protect a work.
 However, prior to that date, notice of copyright was necessary on all published works — without this notice, the work went into the public domain.
 Note that most countries don’t have a copyright notice requirement.

 - The work does not have sufficient originality.
-Examples of works that may not have sufficient originality to be eligible for protection by copyright include: lists or tables with content from public documents or other common sources.
+Examples of works that may not have sufficient originality to be eligible for protection by copyright include lists or tables with content from public documents or other common sources.

 Examples of Public Domain Works

-Works in the public domain in the U.S. generally include the following:
+In terms of copyright protection, works in the public domain in the U.S. generally include the following:

 - Federal legislative enactments and other official documents